nealchester/NC-Framework/readme.md

 **Changes coming soon:**

-* Components will become functions
-* More drop-menu style variations
 * Incorporation of a better [scroll animation library](https://greensock.com/)
-* Custom block expansion options
+* Custom block will be moved to a plugin
-* Fully translated

 ***